PoojaPrasannaNanjunda1/TestWebApplication/README.md

 ## (or) Run using the docker image
 1. Launch Docker Desktop, and ensure that it is running.
 2. Pull the docker image for web application by running `docker pull poojananjunda/pooja_docker_images:latest` in command prompt.
-3. Download the database provided in the repository under `Database\Testdatabase.db`.
-4. To run the web application execute `docker run -d -p 80:80 -v "<path-to-database>":/database poojananjunda/pooja_docker_images:latest`.
-Replace `<path-to-database>` appropriately.
+3. To run the web application execute `docker run -d -p 80:80 -v "<path-to-database>":/database poojananjunda/pooja_docker_images:latest`.
+Replace `"<path-to-database>"` appropriately without the database file name and with double quotes.
-5. The application can be launched by opening `http://localhost:80` in the browser.
+4. The application can be launched by opening `http://localhost:80` in the browser.

 <img src="images/TestWebApplication.PNG" width="100%" alt="Test Web Application">